Terminix and Termite Damage Complaints in Maryland

 Unfortunately, these resources are of extremely limited use to homeowners who have sustained property damage.
 If a Terminix or Wood Destroying Insect / Termite customer wishes to recover compensation for termite-related property damage that resulted from fraud or negligence, simply contacting Terminix or filing a complaint online is almost always not sufficient to recover full compensation for homeowner termite damage claims.
 It may be necessary to bring an action against Terminix by filing a lawsuit with help from an attorney.
 Like all types of legal claims, involving an experienced attorney is usually the best course of action to recover maximum compensation for termite damage repairs, incidental costs and emotional distress.

-Depending on the circumstances, it may be possible to negotiate a settlement agreement without having to go to trial.
-A Terminix complaint lawyer from Whitney, LLP can help you understand your legal options after assessing your situation in detail during a free consultation.
+A Terminix complaint lawyer from Whitney, LLP can help you understand your legal options after assessing your situation in detail during a legal consultation.

 If the company refuses to make a settlement offer, it may become necessary to go to court and file a termite damage lawsuit.
 If the plaintiff can prove that property damage resulted from Terminix’s actions – or in some cases, Terminix’s failure to take action – the jury may award compensation.